BolinLai/LEGO/README.md

 conda activate vllm
 ```

-Download pretrained llava weights by
+Download pretrained llava weights from this huggingface [repo](https://huggingface.co/liuhaotian/llava-llama-2-13b-chat-lightning-preview) (recommended).
+If it's not available, you can also download from our DropBox by

 ```shell
 wget -O [your_path]/llava_pretrained.zip "https://www.dropbox.com/scl/fi/q5yy8znjirymfe9kte2a2/llava_pretrained.zip?rlkey=qbskcxd85qxg5jphb50lvxd4a&st=qwdxpg2o&dl=1"